alexisolivo/Twitter-Sentiment-Analyser-in-Real-Time/README.md

 # Sentiment Analysis on Real-Time Twitter Data.

-A real time streaming ETL pipeline for Twitter data is implemented using Apache Kafka, Apache Spark and Delta Lake Database.
+A real time streaming ETL pipeline for Twitter data is implemented using Apache Kafka, Apache Spark and MongoDB database.
 Sentiment analysis is performed using Spark Machine Learning libraries on the streaming data, before being written to the database.

 ## Architecture: